istio/api/STYLE-GUIDE.md

 such as `v1alpha1` and `v1alpha2`.

-Deprecating a feature in an API release is allowed by following the deprecation process.
-Stable release should have at least one year deprecation window, and non-stable release should have at least 3-month deprecation window.
-The reason to allow deprecation of individual features is that it is significantly cheaper and simpler for everyone involved.
+Deprecating a feature in an API release is allowed by following the applicable deprecation process.
+The reason to allow deprecation of individual features in a release is that it is significantly cheaper and simpler for everyone involved.
 In practice, it works out much better than deprecating an entire API version.

 ### CRD Versioning